gensx-inc/gensx/website/home/_posts/llm-tic-tac-toe.md

 ![Reasoning models results](/assets/blog/tic-tac-toe/perf-reasoning.png)

-However, o3-mini made very few errors so it does seem to have the edge in this particular task.
+o3-mini made very few errors so it does seem to have the edge in this particular task:

 ![Reasoning models errors](/assets/blog/tic-tac-toe/errors-reasoning.png)